stackbit/jamstackthemes/README.md

 github: https://github.com/username/repo
 demo: https://www.demo.com
 author: Unknown Author
-date: 2019-08-20 // This is the submission date
+date: 2019-08-20 # This is the date you submitted the theme YYYY-MM-DD
-github_branch: master // This is the repos default branch, it doesnt have to be master
+github_branch: master # This is the repos default branch
 ssg:
   - Gridsome
 cms: